Access to a Postgres server

 3 - Authenticate and Connect

-The easiest way to connect is to use the border0 CLI.
+The easiest way to connect to your database is the client portal.
+If you prefer the CLI, then use the border0 CLI.
 From there, it's easy to discover all your databases and launch your preferred database client.

 First, make sure you're logged in to your organization.